Lab-V/CATIA_CAA_GOST_WELD_SYMBOL/README.md

 Solution: restart the CATIA COM server.
 Start / Run - "cmd", then go to the CATIA installation folder (..intel_a \ code \ bin),

-`execute the command "cnext / unregserver"`
+execute the command `cnext / unregserver`

-`execute the command "cnext / regserver"`
+execute the command `cnext / regserver`

 You can find more examples on the forum: